 Those writing about Hobbes’s method have tended to tell one or other of two stories about the sort of method he proposes and its historical roots.
 One story emphasizes the connections between Hobbes’s method and Aristotelian approaches.
 This has often been developed into a story about the particular influence on Hobbes of the works of Giacomo Zabarella, a sixteenth-century Aristotelian who studied and taught at the University of Padua, which influence is then often said to have been somehow mediated by Galileo.
 The alternative story emphasizes the connections between Hobbes’s general views about method and the traditions of thinking about method in geometry.
 Here the notions of analysis and synthesis are key.
 Oddly enough, both of these stories can be connected to anecdotes that Aubrey tells about Hobbes: on the one hand, the report that Hobbes because friendly with Galileo while traveling in Italy, and on the other, the tale of how Hobbes became fascinated with geometry at the age of forty after looking at copy of Euclid’s Elements, not believing a proposition, and tracing back the demonstration of it and the propositions on which it depended.

 This section tells a version of the first story.
 (For a helpful recent critical discussion of such an approach, see Hattab 2014.)
 Still, one should note that Hobbes sometimes uses the language of mathematical method, of analysis and synthesis, in describing his general method (Hobbes 1655, 6.1).
 Several commentators have seen this, together with his clear admiration for the successes of geometry, as evidence of a more general use of mathematical notions in his account of method (Talaska 1988).
+Adams 2019 argues that Hobbes “proceeds by a method of synthetic demonstration” in both geometry and political philosophy.
 And it might indeed be the case that both stories about Hobbes’s method (the Zabarellan and the mathematical) have some truth to them.